dwatson/DockerDash/README.md

 DockerDash
 ==========

-Dashboard for showing docker containers and images
+Dashboard for managing docker containers and images